-Sedimentary rocks are recycled rocks formed by the deposition of fragments of material which have been eroded and weathered from other parent rocks.
-They often consist of sand, pebbles, minerals and mud either removed from the land by erosion, carried by rivers or blown by the wind and eventually deposited.
+Sedimentary rocks are recycled rocks formed by the deposition of fragments of material (sediment) that have been eroded and weathered from other parent rocks.
+They often consist of sand, pebbles, minerals and mud that’s been removed from the land by erosion, carried by rivers or blown by the wind and eventually deposited.

-Some sedimentary rocks are made from deposits on the seafloor that consist almost entirely of the shell fragments of dead sea creatures.
+Some sedimentary rocks are made from deposits on the sea floor that consist almost entirely of the shell fragments of dead sea creatures.
 The shells are made largely of calcium carbonate and when they are compressed they form a rock called limestone.

-In other cases, the accumulation of large amounts of dead plant material may, over millions of years, turn into coal which is another type of sedimentary rock.
+In other cases, the accumulation of large amounts of dead plant material may, over millions of years, turn into coal, which is another type of sedimentary rock.

 While granite intrusions did originally cool slowly at depth, uplift, erosion and weathering over millions of years mean that they can be seen on the surface of the Earth today.